bg5fxp-JF/bg5fxp-JF/README.md

   <br>
   👨🏽‍🎓 I'm a graduate from Brunel University with a First Class Award in Computer Science in Artifical Intelligence (BSc)
   <br>
-   ⛓ Currently focusing on building DApps on the Ethreum Network and some of its L2s (Blast 🚀).
+   ⛓ Currently focusing on building DApps on the Ethreum Network and some of its L2s.
   <br>
    🔐 Also exploring security on Chain, learning the best practices for Smart Contract audits.
   <br>